 The role of the Team

 The Digital Team immediately became a promoter and took charge of the creation of the Developers Italia community.
-We decided to rely on common, public tools (GitHub for the code, ReadTheDocs for the documentation, Discourse for the forum, Slack for the chat), around which the main site was created (saving money and time) that showcases both the projects and the activities.
+By relying on well-known collaborative tools (GitHub for source code, ReadTheDocs for documentation, Discouse for the forum) we created the developers.italia.it website quickly with a little budget.

-Following this approach we organized Hack Developers, the largest hackathon about public services.
-Here’s some footage from this event, which took place in 26 Italian cities in October 2017:
+In October 2017 we organized Hack Developers, the largest hackathon about public services.
+Here’s some footage from that event, which took place in 26 cities:

-In 2018, working closesly with AgID, we worked on the new Guidelines for Acquisition and Reuse of Software which apply a new model based on open source.
+In 2018, working closesly with AgID, we wrote the new Guidelines for Acquisition and Reuse of Software which apply a new model based on open source and lay the groundwork for high quality open software.

 From the blog